Qianer-Li/Mimic-Hand/README.md

 ### Test

 For the test, go to `test_run.ipynb` and sequentially generate the hand depth map features of the video and reference images.
-Demos are in `MimicMotion/assets/test_data` and `MimicMotion/outputs` are in outputs (For the same sample, one is the original model and the other is the improved model).
+Demos are in `MimicMotion/assets/test_data` and `outputs` are in outputs (For the same sample, one is the original model and the other is the improved model).

 ## Citation